settlemint/docs/docs/developer-guides/ai-features.md

 keywords: [integration studio, OpenAI, Hasura, pgvector, AI, SettleMint]
 ---

 This guide will demonstrate how to use the **SettleMint Integration Studio** to create a flow that incorporates OpenAI nodes for vectorization and utilizes the `pgvector` plugin in Hasura for similarity searches.
-If you are new to SettleMint, check out the **Getting Started Guide**.
+If you are new to SettleMint, check out the [Getting Started Guide](../about-settlemint/0_intro.mdx).

 In this guide, you will learn to create workflows that:
 - Use **OpenAI nodes** to vectorize data.